AP source: Giants nearing deal with Pats’ Judge to be coach

+The early leading candidates were Baylor coach Matt Rhule and former Packers coach Mike McCarthy.

+McCarthy was interviewed on Friday, but he agreed Monday to become the Dallas Cowboys’ new coach.
+Rhule, who was supposed to interview with New York on Tuesday, signed a seven-year, $62 million contract with the Carolina Panthers on Tuesday, a person familiar with that deal told AP.

-The third new coach tabbed for the NFC East i n a week — Ron Rivera was hired by the Washington Redskins on Wednesday — Judge would take over a team that went 4-12 and 5-11 in Shurmur’s two seasons and has been to the playoffs just once since winning the Super Bowl after the 2011 season.
+The third new coach tabbed for the NFC East in a week — Ron Rivera was hired by the Washington Redskins on Wednesday — Judge would take over a team that went 4-12 and 5-11 in Shurmur’s two seasons and has been to the playoffs just once since winning the Super Bowl after the 2011 season.
+He would be the Giants’ fourth head coach since Tom Coughlin was let go after the 2015 season.
+Ben McAdoo, hired in 2016, didn’t last two seasons.
+Steve Spagnuolo, currently Kansas City’s defensive coordinator, served as interim coach after McAdoo was fired in ’17.

-But the Patriots’ special teams coordinator and wide receivers coach would inherit a team with a talented young quarterback in Daniel Jones and former rookie of the year running back Saquon Barkley.
-The Giants have the fourth pick in this year’s draft.
+Judge, the Patriots’ special teams coordinator and wide receivers coach, would inherit a team with a talented young quarterback in Daniel Jones and former rookie of the year running back Saquon Barkley.
+The Giants have the fourth pick in this year’s draft and approximately $85 million in salary-cap money to spend.

 The Patriots lost to the Tennessee Titans on Saturday night in the wild-card round.

-He joined the Patriots as a special teams assistant in 2012, following a three-year stint in the same role under Alabama coach Nick Saban.
-He won titles with the Crimson Tide in 2009 and ‘11.
-He also has coached at Mississippi State and Birmingham-Southern.
+Before joining New England, he spent three years in the same role under Saban at Alabama.
+He won titles with the Crimson Tide in 2009 and ’11.
+He also coached at Mississippi State and Birmingham-Southern.

-Judge was named the Patriots’ special teams coordinator in 2015.
-New England consistently ranked as one of the NFL’s top special teams units under Judge, who was also placed in charge of the Patriots’ receivers in 2019.
+With Judge as special teams coordinator since 2015, New England consistently ranked as one of the NFL’s top units.
+He added receivers to his responsibilities in 2019.
 He coached kicker Stephen Gostkowski to the All-Pro team in 2015 and special teams captain Matt Slater to the same honors in 2016 and this season.

 “Joe’s done a great job.
 He’s done a great job with the kicking game,” Belichick said.
 “He’s expanded the role a little bit and that’s kind of had a little bit of a ripple effect in the way we’ve organized the kicking game, but that’s all worked out pretty efficiently.
 Joe’s done a good job of organizing that, as well as taking care on some other things with the offense and particularly receivers.”